frodoman/posts/README.md

-# This is an iOS demo project

-# Project Specs:
+# iOS Demo Project Specs:

 From a high level point of view the demo consists of a list of posts, where each post has its own detail.